Latest deadly weather in US kills at least 18 as storms carve path of ruin across multiple states

 The risk of severe weather moves into North Carolina and Virginia on Monday, forecasters said.

+To follow the progress of the storm system, see The Associated Press Tornado Tracker.

-Associated Press reporters Sophia Tareen in Chicago, Kathy McCormack in Concord, N.H., Acacia Coronado in Austin, Texas, Jeffrey Collins in Columbia, South Carolina, Sara Cline in Baton Rouge, Louisiana, and Jesse Bedayn in Denver contributed to this report.
+Associated Press reporters Sophia Tareen in Chicago, Kathy McCormack in Concord, New Hampshire, Acacia Coronado in Austin, Texas, Jeffrey Collins in Columbia, South Carolina, Sara Cline in Baton Rouge, Louisiana, and Jesse Bedayn in Denver contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.